ubccr/xdmod/docs/howto-api-image-export.md

-You can use the XDMoD API to export your saved metric explorer charts.
-A local XDMoD account is required to authenticate through the API.
+You can use the XDMoD API to image export your saved metric explorer charts.
+A local XDMoD account is **required** to authenticate through the API.

-The following python script can be used to export the saved metric explorer charts.
+The following python script can be used to export your saved metric explorer charts.
 The `dotenv` library is recommend when authenticating through XDMoD API.
 You can install the `dotenv` library using:

 `$ pip install python-dotenv`

-The script will write the images to the current working directory.
-The format of the returned image can be changed, the default used here is 'svg'.
+Running the script will export your saved metric explorer charts to the current working directory.
+The format of the exported image can be changed, the default used here is `svg`.
+Refer to the XDMoD Metric Explorer Tab Controller [API documentation](rest.html#tag/Metric-Explorer/paths/~1controllers~1metric_explorer.php/post) section for more information.
+The operation used here is `get_data`.

 ```python
 #!/usr/bin/env python3